-2.3.3.2.1.Ventilation
+2.3.3.2.1.
+Ventilation

 There is no ventilation system in the Hillside vault where the U-233 material is currently stored.
-Radiation surveys are carried out on a regular basis as well as contamination surveys progintain an uncontaminated vault.
-There is on portable continuous air monitor in the same as a survey of the same as
+Radiation surveys are carried out on a regular basis as well as contamination surveys to maintain an uncontaminated vault.
+There is on portable continuous air monitor in the Hillside vault to measure for airborne contamination.